It might seem polite to have kids hug others, even family and friends, but here are 3 reasons your child doesn’t have to hug everyone.

-1. I want to respect his space
+1. Forced hugging doesn’t respect his space

-2. I want to respect his body
+2. Forced hugging doesn’t respect his body

-Before you start thinking I’m anti-hugging, I actually love that my family is quite the hugging type and enjoy seeing my toddler greet everyone.
-However, when I was a kid—especially as an I’m-too-cool-for-this teenager—I honestly didn’t want to hug everyone.
+I’m really not anti-hugging.
+I actually love that my family is the hugging type and enjoy seeing my toddler greet everyone.
+But when I was a kid, I honestly didn’t want to hug everyone.
 Not only did it feel like an obligation, I also felt like some adults weren’t even that excited to greet me.

 So, instead of forcing him to give hugs, we:

 - Model proper behavior.
-When you want your kid to say hi to everyone, it’s probably best to lead by example.
+When you want your kid to say hi to everyone, it’s best to lead by example.
 Usually with my toddler in tow, I try to say hi to everyone so he sees that saying hello is a pleasant experience.

 - Hype up the crowd.
 On our way to a party, we talk about the people we’ll see.
-“Remember how aunt L taught you that song about fingers and toes?” or “Grandma will be there; remember she visited us last week and said we’ll see her soon?”
+“Remember how your aunt taught you that song about fingers and toes?” or “Grandma will be there; she visited us last week and said we’ll see her soon?”
 This way, he gets excited about the people he’ll see.

 - Ask him first.
 Once he’s finally at the party and people are clamoring to hug him, I ask his permission first.
-For instance, I’ll say, “Want to give your cousin a hug?” or “Let’s go say ‘hi’ to your tia.”
+For instance, I’ll say, “Want to give your cousin a hug?” or “Let’s go say ‘hi’ to your aunt.”
 The tone is always one where he can refuse rather than one of forced commands.

 Does your family have expectations that kids should hug everyone?
 Have you run into problems where your kids would rather not hug and greet others?